How well do you behave? IN THE FLAT FIELD.

 Six Mondays, Jan.
 29, Feb.
 12 & 26, March 5, 19 & 26, 7:30 p.m.

-A discussion group led by Richard Fletcher, Associate Professor in the Department of Classics at The Ohio State University, based on his blog Minus Plato, exploring the process of reforming the daily posts written last year into thematic chapters of an upcoming book.
+An interactive lecture series led by Richard Fletcher, Associate Professor in the Department of Classics at The Ohio State University, based on his blog Minus Plato, exploring the process of reforming the daily posts written last year into thematic chapters of an upcoming book.
 The first and last lectures will take place during installation and de-installation of Season Zero.

 Wager of Word